Everything all at once: On choosing an estimand for multi-component environmental exposures: Question: How can we evaluate the extent to which shifts in the exposure mixture, , have support in our data?

 Consider a shift that may be more ill-advised.
 Say we would like to estimate the association between a 20\% reduction in neonicotinoid exoposure at baseline and hypertension risk, i.e., a shift of $\dd^{A4}(\mathbf{A}_0) = (A_{1,0}, A_{2,0}, A_{3,0}, 0.8 \times A_{4,0}, A_{5,0}, A_{6,0}, A_{7,0})$.
-This would be ill-advised based on Figure \ref{fig:baselinecorr}, because of a strong correlation between neonicotinoid levels and $A_{1,0}, A_{2,0}, A_{3,0}, A_{5,0}$.
-Examining the convex hull, we find that such a 20\% reduction would result in \textit{over 36\% of the shifted exposure values lying outside of the convex hull.} Nearly all of these have an R value $>0.1$, and 5.9\% of observations would extrapolate $>$0.1 standardized units outside the convex hull. \textbf{Extrapolation is not the only issue with this particular shift.} Counterintuitively, to stay within the convex hull under this hypothetical 20\% \textit{reduction} in neonicotinoids, over 19\% of observations would have their glyphosate exposure values \textit{increased} and 9-12\% of observations would have the value of their other pesticide exposures \textit{increased} as well.
-This may be because, in the real world (as reflected in our dataset), as the amount of one pesticide class, like neonicotinoid, decreases, the amount of another pesticide class, like glyphosate, increases.
+This would be ill-advised based on Figure \ref{fig:baselinecorr}, because of strong correlation between neonicotinoid levels and $A_{1,0}, A_{2,0}, A_{3,0}, A_{5,0}$.
+Indeed, we find that such a 20\% reduction would result in \textit{over 36\% of the shifted exposure values lying outside of the convex hull}, nearly all of which have an R value$>0.1$, and 45\% of which extrapolate $>$0.05 standardized units. \textbf{Extrapolation is not the only issue with this particular shift.} When we consider the set of supported shifted values reflecting this 20\% reduction in neonicotinoids---``supported shifted" meaning that the shifts are within the convex hull or, if outside of it, shifted to the closest point on the convex hull--- the levels of non-neonicotinoid pesticides are, on average, \textit{greater} than their original, non-shifted exposure levels.
+In other words, a substantial subset of points on or within the convex hull that reflect a 20\% \textit{reduction} in neonicotinoid levels require \textit{increased} levels of other pesticides.
+For example, 19\% of supported shifted observations have higher glyphosate exposure values than observed and 9-12\% have higher values of other pesticide classes.
+It may be counterintuitive to think that a relatively small 20\% reduction in one pesticide would necessitate upward shifts in other pesticides in order to stay on or within the convex hull of support, but this may reflect substitution of one class of pesticide for another.

+Code to output the convex hull, evaluate extrapolation under the two example shifts we consider, and output the closest point on the convex hull to shifts that would fall outside of it is available: \url{https://github.com/CI-NYC/CHAMACOS/blob/main/scripts/1_convex_hull_rep_section4.R}.